N00dali3/aws_geography-fun-facts-generator/README.md

-# Cloud Fun Facts Generator (AWS Serverless Project)
+# Geography Fun Facts Generator (AWS Serverless Project)

 ## Project Overview

-The Cloud Fun Facts Generator is a serverless application that returns random facts about cloud computing.
+The Geography Fun Facts Generator is a serverless application that returns random geography facts.

-Users click a button on a web page and receive a fun fact about the cloud.
+Users click a button on a web page and receive a fun geography fact.
 Behind the scenes, an API triggers a Lambda function that retrieves a fact from DynamoDB and returns it to the frontend.